 Help protect wildlife, tidy up your local area and keep our favourite scenic spots looking beautiful by spending an hour or so collecting rubbish.
 All you need are some old gloves plus a bucket or bag to put the rubbish in.
 Be careful not to pick up anything sharp and make sure you wash your hands before touching anything else.
 The Great Big Green Week and The Great British Beach Clean are also taking place this National GetOutside Day, helping you get outside and be kind to the environment.

 Organise your own litter pick with friends, family or others in your community.
-Add your own private or public event to the free GetOutside app and spread the word.

 How many times a week do you jump in your car?
 Think how much we can help the environment, if we occasionally make the effort to swap four wheels for two.
 Not only will you help reduce your carbon footprint but you'll save money and keep fit too!